Drama (Yes album)

 Drama is the tenth studio album by the English progressive rock band Yes, released on 22 August 1980 by Atlantic Records.
-It was their only album to feature Trevor Horn on lead vocals and the first with Geoff Downes on keyboards.
-This followed the departures of Jon Anderson and Rick Wakeman after attempts to record a new album in Paris and London had failed.
-Drama was recorded hurriedly with Horn and Downes, as a tour had already been booked before the change in personnel.
-The album marked a development in Yes' musical direction, combining the band's progressive signature with Horn and Downes' new wave sensibilities.
+The album is the band's only original studio release to feature singer Trevor Horn on lead vocals and marks the debut of keyboardist Geoff Downes.
+This major line-up alteration followed the sudden departures of long-time frontman Jon Anderson and keyboardist Rick Wakeman after aborted recording sessions in Paris and London failed to materialise into a new album.
+Because a concert tour had been booked prior to the personnel changes, the new line-up recorded Drama hurriedly at Townhouse Studios alongside initial tracking producer Eddy Offord, who also exited the project under fraught circumstances early on.